 The Law Review carefully considers each manuscript that it receives.
 When the Law Review receives an article from an author, the Articles Department will read it and make a tentative decision as to whether the article is of publishable quality.
 After some preliminary research about the author and the area of law that the article covers, the Articles Department, in conjunction with the Editor-in-Chief, will decide whether to extend an offer to the author.
 If the author accepts, Staff Members will check the substantive and technical accuracy of the piece, as well as make grammatical and stylistic suggestions.
 While we extend deference to Lead Articles authors in stylistic matters, we will not sacrifice the accuracy of analysis presented in these articles.

 You may submit articles to the Suffolk University Law Review via e-mail or standard mail.
 Please choose only one delivery method.
-Text and endnotes should be triple-spaced, with two-inch margins on all sides.
-Endnotes should conform to the standards set forth in The Bluebook (19th ed.
-2010).
+Manuscripts should be submitted as a Word file and have double spaced text and single spaced footnotes, and be in a readable size and font.
+Endnotes should conform to the standards set forth in The Bluebook (20th ed.
+2015).
 Visit these websites for a more extensive treatment of The Bluebook standards:

 Please note: the Suffolk University Law Review does not accept article submissions from current law students.